NRI Income Tax & Compliance

 • Claims that are not consistent with other entries in the return.
 It can include another entry of the same or some other items in such a return.
 Such as deducting income from other sources from business income.
 However, not declared under the "Income from other sources" section.

-• If you try to carry forward losses from previous financial years.
+• Suppose you try to carry forward losses from previous financial years.
 However, the return for that year was filed after the deadline.
-Then, the set-off of such lossess will not be allowed.
+Then, the set-off of such losses will not be allowed.

 • Any expense indicated in the audit report but not mentioned in the return will face disallowance.